raiden-network/microraiden/docs/tutorials/blockchain.rst

         --rpcport 8545 --rpcaddr 127.0.0.1 \
         --rpccorsdomain "*"

-If you want to use Parity instead, Geth is sometimes not syncing correctly with Ropsten, you need the same parameter but this code:
+If you are having trouble syncing with Geth, you may want to use Parity instead.
+Use the same parameter but with this code:

 .. code:: sh